KFC’s Driverless Food Trucks Serve Hot Meals With Zero Staff

 A user on X expressed concern over Zippy’s potential to replace human workers, emphasizing ongoing fears about automation and job displacement everywhere.
 “I’m just so confused why we are taking humans out of the service industry.
 The whole point of going out to eat is to have some human interaction and create a sense of society,” they argued.

-As automation technologies continue to evolve and enter everyday settings, the conversation around balancing innovation with economic and ethical considerations is becoming increasingly urgent—prompting both excitement and unease as society navigates what the future of work may look like.
+As automation technologies continue to evolve and enter everyday settings, the conversation around balancing innovation with economic and ethical cоnsiderations is becoming increasingly urgent—prompting both excitement and unease as society navigates what the future of work may look like.

 Read More

 Michaela has no crypto positions and does not hold any crypto assets.
 This article is provided for informational purposes only and should not be construed as financial advice.
-The Shib Magazine and The Shib Daily are the official media and publications of the Shiba Inu cryptocurrency project.
+The Shib Daily is the official publication of the Shiba Inu cryptocurrencу projеct.
 Readers are encouraged to conduct their own research and consult with a qualified financial adviser before making any investment decisions.